DavidGQK/NotTwitter/README.md

 3. Uncomment **Database** variable for Heroku deploy
 4. Change **Database** variable for your server settings by example in code
 5. Run ```waitress-serve --listen=*:8000 NotTwitter.wsgi:application```
-6. If anything is alright you can start deploying with an official Heroku instruction
+6. If everything is alright you can start deploying with an official Heroku instruction